dapr/docs/daprdocs/content/en/operations/monitoring/tracing/otel-collector/open-telemetry-collector.md

 description: "How to use Dapr to push trace events through the OpenTelemetry Collector."
 ---

-Dapr will be exporting trace in the OpenTelemetry format when OpenTelemetry is GA.
-In the mean time, traces can be exported using the Zipkin format.
-Combining with the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector) you can still send trace to many popular tracing backends (like Azure AppInsights, AWS X-Ray, StackDriver, etc).
+{{% alert title="Note" color="primary" %}}
+Dapr directly writes traces using the OpenTelemetry (OTEL) protocol and this is the recommended method.
+For observability tools that support OTEL protocol you do not need to use the OpenTelemetry Collector.

+Dapr can also write traces using the Zipkin protocol.
+Previous to supporting the OTEL protocol, combining the Zipkin protocol with the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector) enabled you to send traces to observability tools such as AWS X-Ray, Google Cloud Operations Suite, Azure AppInsights.
+This approach is left here for reference purposes only.
+{{% /alert %}}

 ![Using OpenTelemetry Collect to integrate with many backend](/images/open-telemetry-collector.png)